 - Add diced or grated frozen butter and coat with dry mixture.

-- Create a well in the dry ingredients and add butter milk, an egg and vanilla to center.
+- Create a well in the dry ingredients and add buttermilk, lemon juice, an egg and vanilla to center.

 - Mix into almost incorporated.
 Add blueberries.
 Mix gently until incorporated.